Flexberry/Leaflet.Export/README.md

     }
     ```

-### exportDownload(downloadOptions)
+### downloadExport(downloadOptions)
-Method exportDownload() calls the method export() to form the map image and stores the image in the specified file.
+Method downloadExport() calls the method export() to form the map image and stores the image in the specified file.
-In addition to the options of the method export(), method exportDownload() supports option fileName.
+In addition to the options of the method export(), method downloadExport() supports option fileName.
+For several images download, downloadOptions must be an array.

-### exportPrint(printOptions)
+### printExport(printOptions)
-Method exportDownload() calls the method export() to form the map image prints the image.
+Method printExport() calls the method export() to form the map image prints the image.
-Methods options consistent with the options the of method export().
+Methods options consistent with the options of the method export().
+For several images print, printOptions must be an array.